-With a median age of just under 16 years old, Uganda has one of the youngest and most rapidly growing populations in the world.
-The country is also home to one of the most youthful populations in the world - a staggering 23 per cent of the country's population are aged 18 - 30 years1.
+With over 78 percent of the country's population below the age of 30 and median age of just under 16 years, Uganda has one of the youngest and most rapidly growing populations in the world.
+The country is also home to one of the most youthful populations in the world.
+Young people between ages 15 and 34 make up about 40 percent of the population, and nearly 70 percent of the working age population.
 A large youth population constitutes a tremendous and essential asset worth investing in, opening the door to an unparalleled multiplier effect.
-The country is at risk of losing the potential benefits of this youth bulge as the young people are faced with incredible challenges and even life-threatening risks, disproportionately carried by girls and young women.
+Currently about 1,000,000 young people reaching working age every year, approximately 3.92 percent growth per annum.
+This is expected to increase resulting in an estimated additional thirteen million workers who are expected to enter the job market between 2017 and 2030.